-Command Action Access Methods Load from Folder Opens the Load Playback dialog box where you can select one or more images to load in the player.
+Command Action Access Methods Load From Folder Opens the Find Directory window where you can select one or more images to load in the player.
 File > Load from Folder Load From Database If you are connected to the Database, this command opens the Database Selector window where you can select an image sequence to load in the player.
 File > Load from Database Reload Frames Opens the Load Playback dialog box and indicates which frames are loaded.
 You can select the frames you want to reload.
-Use the File > Reload Frames

-Command Action Access Methods Reload command to load frames that are currently opened in the player and that were modified since they were loaded.
-Unload Frames This command opens the Unload Playback dialog box and indicates which frames are loaded.
+Use the Reload command to load frames that are currently open in the player and that were modified since they were loaded.
+File > Reload Frames Unload Frames Opens the Unload Playback dia- log box and indicates which frames are loaded.
 You can select the frames you want to unload.
 File > Unload Frames Quit Play Exits the application.
-On Mac OS X, select (Mac OS X) Play > Quit Play.
-On Windows/Linux, select File > Quit .
+Mac OS X: Mac OS X Play &gt; Quit Play .
+Windows/Linux: File &gt; Quit .